alistair23/AutoMower-BLE/README.md

 Unit tests are found in the /tests/ folder.

 You can run the unit tests with [pytest](https://docs.pytest.org).
-Install it by `pip install pytest`.
+Install it by `pip3 install pytest`.
 In the root path, just run

 ```shell
 pytest